What is a marketing qualified lead?

-MQL stands for Marketing Qualified Lead.
-A marketing qualified lead is a prospect who has shown meaningful engagement with your brand's content and is more likely than an average lead to become a customer, but is not yet ready for direct sales outreach.
-The MQL's actions (for example, providing contact information in return for downloading a whitepaper) signal their purchasing potential and readiness to move further down the funnel.
+A marketing qualified lead (MQL) is a prospect who has shown meaningful engagement with your brand's content and is more likely than an average lead to become a customer, but is not yet ready for direct sales outreach.
+The MQL's actions, for example, providing contact information in return for downloading a whitepaper, signal their purchasing potential and readiness to move further down the funnel.
+Unlike a raw lead, an MQL has taken specific actions that indicate purchasing potential; unlike a sales qualified lead (SQL), they haven't yet signaled active buying intent.

 MQL criteria vary by organization and should align with your Ideal Customer Profile (ICP).
 Common behaviors that signal MQL status include: